Alabama Interfaith Refugee Partnership

-Mission and Goals of the Birmingham Interfaith Refugee Ministry
+Mission and Goals of the Alabama Interfaith Refugee Partnership

 We are an interfaith group of Christian, Jewish and Muslim clergy and laypersons as well as representatives of other community groups who have come together for the purpose of helping refugees, in light of the current crisis in Syria and other places around the world that has displaced millions of people.
 We are located in Birmingham, Alabama.

 Our goal is to support refugees locally and globally by:

 - Educating the community and elected officials about the current refugee crisis and the process of refugee resettlement;

 - Advocating for policies that address the root causes of the refugee crisis, and that increase U.S. support for refugees; and

 - Providing direct support for refugees and asylum-seekers in the United States and in the Birmingham community.

 To join the group as Individual or Organizational partners, please complete and submit an application to the BIRM

 To learn more about the organization and how you can get involved, please send an email to firstname.lastname@example.org.

 History of the Alabama Interfaith Refugee Partnership